Medieval Style Interior - Design Basics and Inspiration

 Choose deep, rich colors like burgundy, hunter green, navy, and chocolate brown as a base.
 Paint a feature wall or incorporate these hues with fabrics and accessories.
 Medieval interiors relied on dramatic tones to evoke warmth and coziness, even in expansive castles.
 You don't have to go overboard—a few areas, like drapery or an accent wall, will set the atmosphere.

-Select solid, heavy pieces with visible grain, like oak or walnut.
-Look for pieces with carved detailing, turned legs, or iron hardware for authenticity.
-A sturdy wooden dining table, for example, immediately adds that medieval spirit.
-You don’t have to fill the room—all it takes is a central piece to anchor the style.
+Look for solid, heavy pieces made from natural woods such as oak or walnut.
+Look for pieces with carved details and turned legs, or those that incorporate iron hardware.
+A sturdy wooden dining table can immediately bring that medieval feel into your home.
+You don’t even have to fill the entire room.
+All it takes is one great piece of furniture to create the perfect focal point.

 Incorporate wrought iron in lighting, handles, and even curtain rods.
 Iron was a staple in medieval homes due to its durability and craftsmanship.
 Select a chandelier or wall sconces with a hand-forged look, or swap cabinet pulls for iron ones.
 These small metal notes create visual cohesion without overwhelming the space.